Nexoniq

 Service-only mode

 Running on a network you can't probe?
-Switch to service-only mode and Nexoniq just watches the URLs and host:port endpoints you care about.
+Switch to service-only mode and Nexoniq watches only the URLs and host:port endpoints you list.

 /05